Compare RDD Method™

-- Patients will receive the oral "pill" form of Naltrexone or the highly recommended "IM" injectable Naltrexone which will slowly release over time, lasting for 4 weeks.
+- Patients receive the oral “pill” form of Naltrexone or the highly recommended “IM” injectable Naltrexone which slowly releases over time lasting for 4 weeks.

 - Use of Naltrexone is mandatory after the detox procedure to prevent the residual opiate that remains in the fat and liver from reattaching to the clean opiate receptors.

-- For some drugs such as Methadone and Subutex/Suboxone®, this could take weeks for the body to metabolize the drug out of distant tissues.
+- For some drugs such as Methadone and Subutex/Suboxone®, this can take weeks for the body to metabolize the drug out of distant tissues.

 - Those patients detoxing off of Methadone or Subutex/Suboxone® are required to have the Naltrexone injection to ensure the long lasting blocking effect that only this delivery system can ensure.

-- Naltrexone will never cause withdrawal when discontinued.
-See our "Naltrexone information" for details about Naltrexone Therapy.
+- Naltrexone never causes withdrawal when discontinued.
+See our “Naltrexone information” for details about Naltrexone Therapy.

 - We provide patients with a prescription for the “oral” pill form of Naltrexone for up to one year if the patient chooses to remain on this drug for continued sobriety.
 The prescription can be filled at their local pharmacy.